elf11/MLab_Initial_Contribution/README.md

 (Still trying to figure out how to interpret this better...)

+<b>Third Query</b>

-RTT: the query used to pull RTT data from the M-Lab BigQuery dataset.
+In this query tried to use another tool from M-Lab the paris-traceroute utility.
+I used the paris-traceroute utility (project=3) to pull RTT data from the M-Lab BigQuery dataset.
+The query selects the following columns:
+* logged time (log_time)
+* M-Lab server IP (connection_spec.server_ip)
-It selects the following columns: logged time (log_time),M-Lab server IP (connection_spec.server_ip), destination IP for traceroute hop - towards the client - paris_traceroute_hop.dest_ip, average of RTT in the same traceroute and hop.
+* destination IP for traceroute hop - towards the client - paris_traceroute_hop.dest_ip
+* average of RTT in the same traceroute and hop

+The query can be run by running my bg.py script like this: pythong bg.py 3

-The Query is performed using the Paris traceroute M-Lab utility tool and for entries logged on between 1st July 2014 and 2nd July 2014 (00:00:00 GMT).
-Also the field paris_traceroute_hop.rtt must not be null, the RTT data exists.
-The result is grouped by time and the IPs, in this way I can average multiple traceroute rtt entries. data structure: date	server	dest	rtt
+The query checks that the RTT field is valid (not null) paris_traceroute_hop.rtt and it was performed between 1st of July 2014 and 2nd of July 2014 (00:00:00 GMT).
+I've groupped the result by time and the IPs.
+In this way I could average multiple traceroute rtt entries.

 	SELECT
 		log_time as date,